bruceravel/demeter/documentation/Athena/process/align.rst

 more successful if you choose to fit smoother data by selecting that option from the menu labeled :quoted:`Fit as:`.
-For very misaligned data, you may need to manually set an approximate value for :procparam:`Energy shift` before clicking the :quoted:`Auto align` button.
+For very misaligned data, you may need to manually set an approximate value for :procparam:`Energy shift` before clicking the :kbd:`Auto align,light` button.

 You can apply the automated alignment algorithm to many groups in sequence.
-First mark all the groups that need to be aligned, then click the button that says :quoted:`Align marked groups`.
+First mark all the groups that need to be aligned, then click the button that says :kbd:`Align marked groups,light`.
 This may take a few minutes, depending on how many groups you have marked, but at the end hopefully all of your data will be nicely aligned.

 This alignment algorithm is the same as the one used by `the preprocessing